sphinx-doc/sphinx/doc/concepts.rst

       Added "globbing" option.

    .. versionchanged:: 0.6
-      Added "hidden" option and external links, as well as support for "self".
+      Added "numbered" and "hidden" options as well as external links and support for "self" references.

 Special names